 Once you have a clear idea of the different roles, you’re ready to implement the project management RACI matrix.
 Here are the basic steps to follow.

 Identify all the tasks and decisions you need to complete.

 List out everyone who will participate in the project.

 Create your matrix.
 Typically, the number of tasks and decisions will be greater than the number of people participating in the project.
 If this is the case, you’ll want to list your tasks in the rows of the excel chart and your involved people in the columns.

 Go through each task and assign roles.
 Make sure to only assign one A per task and at least one R, C and I.

 Socialize your matrix with your stakeholders, incorporate their feedback and finalize the project plan.
 It is key to get sign off from all stakeholders, making sure they fully understand roles and expectations.

 RFP response RACI matrix example

 Let’s see it in action.
 In this example, a software company is responding to an RFP.
 The proposal is being managed by a dedicated proposal manager.
-The client relationship is owned by the account executive.
+An account executive owns the client relationship.
 The CISO must contribute proposal content.
-The legal team must have visibility to the project.
+To protect the business, the legal team must have visibility to the project.
 And finally, business operations must be aware of how the project contributes to business goals.